nanovms/ops-documentation/klibs.md

 - `ntp_max_slew_ppm` - maximum slewing rate for clock offset error correction, expressed in PPM; default value: **83333**
 - `ntp_max_freq_ppm` - maximum clock frequency error rate, expressed in PPM; default value: **25000**

+When running on AWS, the Elastic Network Adapter (ENA) interface driver on Nanos, has support for retrieving the current time from a _PTP hardware clock_, when supported by the network interface.

+ `ntp` klib is able to retrieve time from the _PTP clock_ **alternatively** to _using NTP_, by using the following configuration:
+ - `"chrony":{"refclock": "ptp"}`
+   - the ntp klib _attempts_ to use the PTP clock for synchronizing the system time
+   - if a _PTP clock_ is **not available**, the klib _falls back to NTP_

 The `ntp` klib needs to collect some data samples from ntp server(s) before deciding the actions needed to update the clock (if any).
 - It needs a minimum of **4** _samples_ to analyze the needed changes - `MIN_SAMPLES 4`
 - It keeps a maximum of **30** _samples_ to analyze the needed changes - `MAX_SAMPLES 30`